zwshi-pku/LFSPE-ICESat2-Bathymetry/README.md

 The method is designed to improve signal photon identification accuracy and robustness across varying water depths and noise conditions by leveraging linear feature characteristics and adaptive parameter strategies.

+## 📄 License

+This code is released for academic and non-commercial use only.
+For commercial licensing or extended use, please contact the authors.
+---

 # 📂 Structure